guptaparth9114/Apple_Clone/README.md

 # Apple_Clone
-# Apple Clone

-This project is a clone of the Apple website's front-end, created as a part of [your course or personal project name].
+This project is a clone of the Apple website's front-end.
 It is intended for educational purposes and to showcase my web development skills.